“They developed breast cancer at less than half the rate of the group with the typical diet.”

 I bet you’re wondering what this “special diet” consisted of, right?

 Well you’re not going to believe this one.
 It was simply the addition of the humble walnut to their diet that caused the cancer rate to plummet.

 I’ve told you before about the heart-healthy omega-3 fatty acids and ALA that the walnut has hidden inside its shell.
-And last January I explained how a regular handful of these healthy nuts could play an important role in fighting off heart disease and diabetes.
+And I’ve explained how a regular handful of these healthy nuts could play an important role in fighting off heart disease and diabetes.

-Then in March I wrote to you about the remarkable findings of a researcher from the American Chemical Society who had concluded that walnuts packed in more antioxidants and higher-quality ones than all of the other common nuts tested.
+Then I wrote to you about the remarkable findings of a researcher from the American Chemical Society who had concluded that walnuts packed in more antioxidants, and higher-quality ones, than all of the other common nuts tested.

-Well, now it looks like the walnut can update its resume with “cancer fighter.”
+But it looks like the walnut may one day be able to update its resume with “cancer fighter.”

-The amount of cancer-busting walnuts added to the test diet equates to what would be about 2 ounces per day for us… or around two handfuls daily.
+The amount of cancer-busting walnuts added to the test diet equates to what would be about 2 ounces per day for us… or around two fistfuls daily.

 So go ahead and indulge in healthy walnuts, but don’t feel like you have to stick with only walnuts.
-You can add other omega-3 and vitamin E packed foods to your diet like, for example, cold-water wild-caught fish, grass-fed meats, pumpkin seed and walnut oils, and other nuts and seeds.
+You can add other omega-3 and vitamin E packed foods to your diet such as cold-water wild-caught fish, grass-fed meats, flaxseed and walnut oils, spinach, oysters and other nuts and seeds.